 The Eaglet’s software, upgraded to version 6.1 in 2022, now integrates with even more contact lens labs, giving you and your Keratoconus specialist a wider choice of scleral lenses to help treat your specific Keratoconus issues.

 New algorithms have also been built into the Eaglet software to make every patient’s data more accurate and to enhance the flexibility your doctor has in designing your lenses.

 As leading optometry experts across the country realize that the Eye Surface Profiler provides more accurate and meticulous measurements of their patients’ eyes, more and more are beginning to implement it in their practice.

 However, there are currently very few providers in the United States who can offer this cutting-edge technology.

-If you’d like to experience this revolution in comfort and convenience for yourself, you can find the Eye Surface Profiler at The California Keratoconus Center, within the office of Dr. Barry Leonard & Associates, where we’ve made it a part of our everyday eye exams.
+If you’d like to experience this revolution in comfort and convenience, you can find the Eye Surface Profiler at the California Keratoconus Center, where we’ve made it a part of our everyday eye exams.